 There are several reasons to add a plant-based protein powder to your daily diet.
 They help support a healthy body composition as well as overall wellness, especially when paired with supplements to boost your immune system.
 If you're looking to lose weight or gain muscle, a protein powder can help.
 Depending on the brand and source you choose, these products can range from 10 grams of protein to upwards of 30 or 40 grams per serving.

 When it comes to weight loss, a high-protein diet can help you feel fuller longer.
 This means you're less likely to make unhealthy food choices or reach for snacks throughout the day.
 One scientific review study on overweight and obese patients suggests that supplementing with protein improved patients' overall body composition and reduced risks associated with cardiovascular disease.
 Taking probiotic supplements or digestive enzymes can also help you get more nutrients from the foods you eat and lose weight.

 On the muscle growth side of things, a second review study demonstrates a link between protein intake and increased muscle mass in weightlifters.

 Yet gaining strength isn't the only reason to enjoy a protein shake post-workout.
 Your fatigued muscles need protein to recover and rebuild after strenuous exercise.
 By feeding your body protein shortly after a workout, you may speed muscle recovery, reduce soreness, and increase the overall effectiveness of your workout.

 There are several common types of protein powder on the market.
-These are the sources you're most likely to encounter in dairy-based to plant-based protein powder:
+These are the sources you're most likely to encounter, including two that are dairy-based while the rest are plant-based protein powder.

 - Hemp: Hemp is a complete plant protein source, which means it includes all nine amino acids that your body needs, but cannot make on its own.
 Hemp protein is also soy-free, so it's a great choice for anyone with a soy allergy.